Review: Quantum Metrology and Sensing with Many-Body Systems: Elements of Parameter Estimation

 \subsection{Global and local estimation theory}

 A suitable strategy to estimate a parameter usually depends on the amount of {\em a priori} information one has on the parameter itself.
-If no {\em a priori} information is avalaible, the estimation strategy, i.e.~the choice of the measure to be performed on the probe and the procedure employed to process data, should be {\em optimal in average} i.e.~should be equally good for any value of the parameter.
-The set of techniques and methods used to choose and optimize the figure of merit in this case is known as {\em global estimation theory} \cite{helstrom1976quantum,holevo2011probabilistic}.
-Once a global estimation has been performed an experimenter is left with some {\em a priori } information to be improved, i.e.~one should look for figures of merits that select the best estimation strategy for a specific value or range of values of a parameter.
-This optimization problem is addressed by {\em local estimation theory} \cite{Casella98,vantrees2004detection,helstrom1976quantum} which allows one to achieve the ultimate bound on precision.
-The quantum version of local quantum estimation theory~\cite{PhysRevLett.72.3439,paris2009quantum} is the fundamental tool of quantum probing, sensing and metrology and is the main subject of the present review, with the exception of Section \ref{sec:global-sensing}, where various aspects of global sensing are discussed.
+If no {\em a priori} information is available, the estimation strategy, i.e.~the choice of the measure to be performed on the probe and the procedure employed to process data, should be {\em optimal in average} i.e.~should be equally good for any value of the parameter.
+The set of techniques and methods used to choose and optimize the figure of merit in this case is known as {\em \vm{global estimation} theory}~\cite{helstrom1976quantum,holevo2011probabilistic}\vm{, see Ref.~\cite{mukhopadhyay2025current} for a recent review on global estimation theory.} Once a \vm{global estimation} has been performed an experimenter is left with some {\em a priori } information to be improved, i.e.~one should look for figures of merits that select the best estimation strategy for a specific value or range of values of a parameter.
+This optimization problem is addressed by {\em local estimation theory}~\cite{Casella98,vantrees2004detection,helstrom1976quantum} which allows one to achieve the ultimate bound on precision.
+The quantum version, namely the local quantum estimation theory~\cite{braunstein1994statistical,paris2009quantum} is the fundamental tool of quantum probing, sensing and metrology and is the main subject of the present review, with the exception of Section \ref{sec:global-sensing}, where various aspects of \vm{global estimation} theory are discussed.